$50 Off Any Repair

 Factors to Consider

-Size and BTU capacity make up the major component that determines the size of the unit you need.
-There are a few other factors that play into the equation as well.
+Size and BTU capacity are the primary factors determining the unit size you need.
+There are a few other factors that also play into the equation.

-For example, if you live in an area that frequently goes above 90 degrees, you will need a unit with a higher BTU unit.
-Also, if you live in an older home with poor insulation, you need a higher quality AC with more BTUs.
+For example, if you live in an area that frequently goes above 90 degrees, you will need a unit with a higher BTU rating.
+Also, if you live in an older home with poor insulation, you will need a higher-quality AC with higher BTU output.

 The ceiling height of your room will also make a difference.
 Higher ceilings make the room bigger and harder to cool.
 If you happen to have ceilings that are higher than eight feet, you need to increase the BTU capacity of your mini-split by at least 20 percent.

 Finally, the type of floor in your rooms matters as well.
-Rooms with hardwood floors will cool much more easily than carpeted rooms.
+Rooms with hardwood floors cool more quickly than carpeted rooms.

 Ask the Expert